SuiMachine/Art-Of-Rally-VR-Hack/README.md

 Installation
 --------
-* Copy the files from Release directory into the game directory.
-Then start the game with ```-vrmode OpenVR``` command-line argument (otherwise it starts it as None).
+* Download the release files and make sure to extract it (do not try launching UnityVRPatcher.exe without extracting it).
+* Go to **Art of Rally** directory.
+* Drag and drop the game's exe onto UnityVRPatcher.exe - this should patch all the necessery files and also copy the content of the release to appropriate directories within the game.
+* Once you want to play the game in VR mode, launch the game with ```-vrmode OpenVR```command-line argument - refer to this page for how to use them https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments.
+Launching the game without it, will start the game normally without modifications applied.

 Additional options
 --------